iamadityakr/Landing_page_usingHTML_CSS_project/README.md

 # Landing_page_usingHTML_CSS_project
-CSS is used inside the HTML file header and footer sections are also there in this project
+CSS is used inside the HTML file.
+Header and footer sections are used in this project.